valencik/mastersAPSC/documents/thesis/thesis.md

 ### MongoDB Aggregation Framework
 The MongoDB Aggregation Framework is powerful and enables a lot of data manipulation.
 There are a handful of simple aggregation operations that can be piped together to build complex queries.
-All aggregation operations take in a list of data documents, manipulate them in some way, and then emit the results to the next operation.
+All aggregation operations take in a list of data documents, manipulate them in some way, and then output the results to the next operation.

 **match** The `match` operation acts as a filter, returning only the documents that meet the specified criteria.
 ```